apache/arrow/docs/source/format/StatisticsSchema.rst

        ``int64`` distinct count statistic and a ``float64`` average byte width statistic.
 See the description of each statistic below.

        Dense union has name for each field but we don't standardize field names for the dense union because we can access to proper field by type code not name.
 So we can use any valid name for fields.

 .. _statistics-schema-key:

 Standard statistics
 -------------------

-Each statistic kind has a name that appears as a key in the statistics map for each column or entire table. ``dictionary<values=utf8, indices=int32>`` is used to encode the key for space-efficiency.
+Each statistic kind has a name that appears as a key in the statistics map for each column or entire table. ``dictionary<values: utf8,
+indices: int32>`` is used to encode the key for space-efficiency.

 We assign different names for variations of the same statistic instead of using flags.
-For example, we assign different statistic names for exact and approximate values of the "distinct_count" statistic.
+For example, we assign different statistic names for exact and approximate values of the "distinct count" statistic.

 The colon symbol ``:`` is to be used as a namespace separator like :ref:`format_metadata`.
 It can be used multiple times in a key.

 The ``ARROW`` prefix is a reserved namespace for pre-defined statistic names in current and future versions of this specification.
 User-defined statistics must not use it.
 For example, you can use your product name as namespace such as ``MY_PRODUCT:my_statistics:exact``.

 Here are pre-defined statistics keys: